 Lamps and Ballasts in a System

-When both lamps and ballasts work jointly in a single system, they will incur a loss of brightness; this is what is known as the ballast factor.
-This factor is actually the ratio of a lamp’s luminous flux powered by a ballast to this same lamp’s luminous flux powered by a related ballast; for instance, a 0.80 ballast factor would power 80% of a lamp’s lumens.
+When both lamps and ballasts work jointly in a single system, they incur a loss of brightness.
+This is what is known as the ballast factor.
+This factor is actually the ratio of a lamp’s ballast-powered luminous flux to this same lamp’s related ballast-powered luminous flux.
+For instance, a 0.80 ballast factor would power 80% of a lamp’s lumens.

 Temperature can also cause loss of luminosity.
-A lamp’s overly high or excessively low operating temperature as well the temperature of a given room are elements that may alter fluorescent lighting and reduce its luminous flux.
+A lamp’s overly high or excessively low operating temperature, as well as the temperature of a given room, are elements that may alter fluorescent lighting and reduce its luminous flux.

-The wear and tear of a lamp will affect the amount of light radiated; for example, the colour of the lamp coating may fade or fluctuations of the electrical current may increase.
+The wear and tear of a lamp will affect the amount of light radiated.
+For example, the lamp coating colour may fade or fluctuations of the electrical current may increase.
 These fluctuations transform ambient lighting in much the same way as the presence of impurities and dust particles in a lighting system.

 In addition, as the lamp ages, a decline in lumens occurs.
-Over time, loss of brightness is to be expected.
+Over time, loss of brightness is expected.

 How to Avoid Loss of Light?

-While it is impossible to prevent certain types of deterioration such as inherent aging of a lamp, prevention of other forms of deterioration is feasible.
-Following are a few elements that can be controlled.
+It is impossible to prevent certain types of deterioration such as the inherent ageing of a lamp.
+However, prevention of other forms of deterioration is feasible.
+Following are a few elements that can be controlled:

 Examine the Specifics of a Light

-To maximize the output of a luminaire, a simple solution is to follow the specific guidelines as defined by the manufacturer; for example, use the lighting system in a space that conforms to the conditions stipulated as well as the ideal standard temperature settings.
+To maximize the output of a luminaire, a simple solution is to follow the specific guidelines defined by the manufacturer.
+For example, use the lighting system in a space that conforms to the conditions stipulated, as well as the ideal standard temperature settings.

 Use Luminaires that Control the Accumulation of Dust

 The IP65 standard was established for dusty and damp environments, both indoors and outdoors.
-The use of a luminaire that conforms to this standard helps decrease loss of light caused by accumulated dust and prevents the intrusion of contaminants inside the luminaire as well as its components.
+The use of a luminaire that conforms to this standard helps decrease loss of light caused by accumulated dust.
+It also prevents the intrusion of contaminants inside the luminaire as well as its components.

 Perform Regular Maintenance

 Regular maintenance of lighting systems remains an effective way of offsetting decreased luminosity.
-Replacing a light bulb or a defective electrical component might even breathe a second wind in this system, and thus prevent the cost of replacing the item and give a room the bright light it deserves.
+Replacing a light bulb or a defective electrical component might even breathe a second wind in this system.
+It prevents the cost of replacing the item and gives a room the bright light it deserves.

 In the end, optical loss is a natural and unavoidable phenomenon.
-However, despite all the elements that might cause this loss of light, we need only keep them in mind and put preventive methods to good use in order to take full advantage of all-inclusive lighting.
+Many elements might cause this loss of light.
+However, we need only keep them in mind and put preventive methods to use in order to take full advantage of all-inclusive lighting.